Supervised Exercise Therapy for PAD

 - Improve endurance and strength

-- Slow the progression of atherosclerosis to reduce risk of heart attack or stroke
+- Slow the progression of atherosclerosis to reduce the risk of heart attack or stroke

 - Supervised exercise training program to increase the distance you can walk pain-free